 (b).
 Your agent fills in the blanks of the New Jersey Realtors Standard Form of Real Estate Sales Contract with the specific features of your offer.
 This NJR Contract is the form contract used by virtually all real estate agents in New Jersey, so 9.9 times out of 10, the NJR Contract will form the basis of your offer (and, thus, your contract) with the Seller.
 (Note: This is why the initial contract with the Seller is oftentimes referred to as the “Realtor-prepared form Contract”.)

-In the meantime, you need to obtain a mortgage pre-qualification or pre-approval letter from a reputable lender, to be included with your offer.
+In the meantime, you need to obtain a mortgage pre-approval letter from a reputable lender, to be included with your offer.